habbababbai/dashboard-next-js/README.md

+# Dashboard App

+> The current main branch of the app is hosted at: [dashboard-next-js-two-chi.vercel.app](https://dashboard-next-js-two-chi.vercel.app)

 This is Next.js learning project created with `create-next-app`.
 Project goal is to create project dashboard like in Asana using Next.js with PostgreSQL.

 ## Getting Started